How to Schedule a Meeting in Google Meet (Step-by-Step Guide)

 Take the extra 60 seconds.
 Future you will save time and stress.

-Common scheduling mistakes (and quick fixes)
+Common mistakes

-Problem Why it happens Fix
+Problem Why it happens How to fix it

 New event